Project

 A3.1 Methodology toolkit

 A toolkit for developing Tinkering activities with a focus on sustainability has been prepared.
 This aims to support teachers of both sides (either tinkers, or sustainability teachers) find meaningful links betwen these two.
-Access the toolkit in the following languages: English, Greek, Dutch & Italian.
-(PDF files)
+Access the toolkit in the following languages: English, Greek, Dutch , Italian, and Icelandic (PDF files)

-A main output of TINK@School is the 11 Learning Activities that link the tinkering methodology with sustainability.
+The “heart” of Tink@School is its Toolkit comprised of 11 Learning Activities linking tinkering with sustainability.
 These can be implemented in class and other settings, either autonomously or in various combinations.
 Take a look !

 Tinkering a Sustainability Calendar